traja-team/traja/docs/source/index.rst

 Trajectory Analysis in Python

-traja allows analyzing trajectory datasets using a wide range of tools, including pandas and R. traja extends the capability of pandas DataFrame specific for animal or object trajectory analysis in 2D, and provides convenient interfaces to other geometric analysis packages (eg, shapely).
+traja allows analyzing trajectory datasets using a wide range of tools, including pandas and R. traja extends the capability of pandas :class:`~pandas.DataFrame` specific for animal or object trajectory analysis in 2D, and provides convenient interfaces to other geometric analysis packages (eg, shapely).

 .. note::